-On or about October 12, 2022, TMLT identified suspicious activity within their environment.
+As detailed in our March 21, 2023 correspondence, on or about October 12, 2022, TMLT identified suspicious activity within their environment.
 TMLT immediately took steps to secure its network and launched an investigation, with the assistance of third-party forensic specialists, to determine the nature and scope of the activity.
 Through the investigation, TMLT determined that an unauthorized actor may have had access to certain systems between October 2, 2022 and October 13, 2022.
 As a result, certain files within these systems and information may have been accessed or acquired by the unauthorized actor during this incident.
 Based on the investigation, TMLT conducted a detailed review of the data involved to determine the type of information present and to whom it related.